Penguin0007/PESCAL/README.md

 # Introduction

-The code is for our submission "Pessimistic Causal Reinforcement Learning with Mediators for Confounded Observational Data".
-Code was run based on a cluster with slurm workload manager, with Anaconda available.
+The code is author's implementation of experiment results in "Pessimistic Causal Reinforcement Learning with Mediators for Confounded Observational Data".

 # Requirements
-First, create and activate `"pescal"` environment, and install required packages, by running the following code in terminal under the path that contains the  `requirements.txt`.
+First, create and activate `"pescal"` environment, and install required packages.
+Download and run the following code in terminal under the folder that contains `requirements.txt`.

 ```
 module load anaconda